Bucking horse

-A bucking horse is any breed or either gender of horse with a propensity to buck.
+A bucking horse is any breed of horse, male or female, with a propensity to buck.
 They have been, and still are, referred to by various names, including bronco, broncho, and roughstock.

 The harder they buck, the more desirable they are for rodeo events.
-Roughstock breeders have long established strings of bucking horses with broodmares and stallions that have been bred and crossbred to more consistently produce the desired temperaments and athletic ability needed for bareback and saddle bronc competition.
-Bareback broncs are typically smaller, faster athletes whereas saddle broncs are heavier bodied athletes of great strength and endurance.
+Roughstock breeders have long established strings of bucking horses with broodmares and stallions that have been bred and crossbred to more consistently produce the desired temperaments and athletic ability needed for bareback and saddle bronc riding competition.
+Bareback broncs are typically smaller and faster athletes, whereas saddle broncs are heavier bodied athletes of great strength and endurance.

 History

 Etymology

-The term comes from the Spanish language word bronco meaning "rough" (adj), or "gruff" (n), which in Mexican usage also describes the horse.; [Spanish]; It was borrowed and adapted in U.S. cowboy lingo.
+The term comes from the Spanish language word bronco meaning "rough" (adj), or "gruff" (n), which in Mexican usage also describes the horse.
+It was borrowed and adapted in U.S. cowboy jargon.
 It has also been spelled "broncho", though this form is virtually unknown in the western United States, where the word is most common.
 In modern English, the "o" is commonly dropped, particularly in the American West, and the animal is simply called a "bronc".
 Many other instances of cowboy jargon were similarly borrowed from Mexican cowboys, including words such as lariat, chaps, and "buckaroo", which are in turn corruptions of the Spanish "la reata", "chaparreras", and "vaquero".

 The exact term also refers to the bucking horses used in rodeo "roughstock" events, such as bareback bronc riding and saddle bronc riding.
-Some dictionaries define bronco as untrained range horses that roam freely in western North America, and may associate them with mustangs; but they are not necessarily feral or wild horses.
+Some dictionaries define bronco as untrained range horses that roam freely in western North America, and may associate them with Mustangs; but they are not necessarily feral or wild horses.
 The only true wild horses are the Tarpan and Przewalski’s horse.